 In a nutshell

 Extra-curricular activities, like mooting and trips, are organised by our student-led Law Society, complementing your studies and enhancing your experience throughout.
-Through initiatives like the CLOCK scheme, you’ll have the chance to offer support and advice to people in the region; allowing you to not only practice what you’ve learned, but provide help for vulnerable people in the community.
+Through initiatives like the CLOCK scheme (in partnership with Salford Citizens Advice), you’ll have the chance to offer support to people with welfare benefits appeals in the region, allowing you to not only practise what you’ve learned, but provide help for vulnerable people in the community.

 - Gain a knowledge of law and how it impacts business